MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 SearchQueryOverLimit

 **Description**
 The search query performance report filter contains too many search queries.

-The *Details* element of the *BatchError* object contains the maximum number of search queries allowed.
+Please refer to the *Details* element of the *BatchError* object for the maximum number of search queries allowed.

 ***